WillSkelton/CSAdventures/README.md

 # CS Adventures

 **DISCLAIMER:** This is my repository for all the notes throughout my journey through the WSU Computer Science program.
 Since these are notes and I'm not an expert, **some of this information could be wrong** so definitly double check this information in case it turns out that I'm full of shit.
-I'm going to put some kind of confidence meter on my notes for how confident I am but as my dad told me "I really admire the way you're willing to stand up in cass and confidentally be wron in front of everyone."
+I'm going to put some kind of confidence meter on my notes for how confident I am but as my dad told me "I really admire the way you're willing to stand up in cass and confidentally be wrong in front of everyone."

 ## Introduction: